ypcrts/dots/README.md

 I felt that keeping up to date with the bspwm developer's breaking changes was worth my time.
 It's not anymore.
 I'd rather use Microsoft Windows to host my terminal emulators (<s>Windows Terminal is pretty good</s> Alacritty is cute) so I can do things in docker and over ssh.
-RIP bspwm & the Linux desktop.<s>
+RIP bspwm & the Linux desktop.</s>

 The above text blob is a reminder of the time I quit bspwm for a year.